csnewman/flutter-go-bridge/README.md

     - See [Platform building](#platform-building) below.
     - See `exampleapp` for an example.

+6. When modifying the Go code, you will likely need to call `flutter clean` to trigger a rebuild.

 ### Go wrapper

 The bridge does not support all Go constructs and instead relies on a subset.
 This allows for a more ergonomic wrapper.